JonathanBradley28/CM/README.md

 library(CM)

 ###################
 #The help file contains simulation examples.
-For example, if you type help(GibbsPoisson) or ??GibbsPoisson, the help file will contain the following code
+For example, if you type help(GibbsPoissonMLG) or ??GibbsPoissonMLG, the help file will contain the following code

 set.seed(123)